RingComics/yajan/README.md

 ## Introduction

-You Are Just an N'wah adds 300+ mods to overhaul the land of Vvardenfell (and beyond, if you choose) to really send home the idea that you are an outlander in an alien land.
+You Are Just an N'wah adds 300+ mods to overhaul the land of Vvardenfell to really send home the idea that you are an outlander in an alien land.
 You need to eat, drink, sleep, and pay attention to the weather.
 You can become injured, reducing your stats.
 You can no longer level _all_ of your skills to ungodly levels, but those skills you do focus on can now go beyond vanilla limits.
 Skills are now more useful than they were before.
-As an example, Acrobatics is no longer just how far you can jump with the new Climbing Equipment, now you can reach areas that were previously only accessable with Levitate by scaling the wall.
+As an example, Acrobatics is no longer just how far you can jump with the new Climbing Equipment and mantling system, now you can reach areas that were previously only accessable with Levitate by scaling the wall.
 Enemies (and allies) have been tweaked so rats are no longer as hostile, but you'll find other enemies are now far deadlier.
-And you can't just drink 5 bottles of Sujamma to cheese every battle.
+And you can't just drink 5 bottles of Sujamma to cheese every battle (sorry Micky D).

 Graphics have seen a facelift, with the goal not being add as many high res textures as possible, rather maintain the same feeling you'd have gotten in 2002, booting up the game for the first time and experiencing an alien land without thinking about how new or dated the graphics look.